bbauska/UofM-AdvStyling/README.md

 ![](./images/image036.jpg){width="7.5in"
 height="4.358975284339458in"}

 # Week 1-05.
-Fluid Measurements: Background readings {#week-1-05.-fluid-measurements-background-readings .unnumbered}
+Fluid Measurements: Background readings

 I like to include additional resources that align with my lectures and I will be putting these ideas into practice in the next two videos.
 In